SystemsApproach/security/crypto.rst

 certain participant if the contents of the message have been modified after that participant created it.

-An *message authentication code* is a value, to be included in a transmitted message, that can be used to verify simultaneously the authenticity and the data integrity of a message.
+A *message authentication code* is a value, to be included in a transmitted message, that can be used to verify simultaneously the authenticity and the data integrity of a message.
 We will see later how such codes can be used in protocols.
-For now, we focus on the algorithms that can generated and verify authentication codes.
+For now, we focus on the algorithms that can generate and verify authentication codes.

 When data is stored or transmitted, it is routine to use